 Because we experienced success in implementing a content strategy, internal stakeholders now include us in discussions about content during the planning process. — Lance Yoder, Cerner Program Manager

-Cerner’s DeviceWorks VP John Gresham adds, “The real value of the IoT in health care is expanding its technology uses to provide better care for the person that ultimately drives more intelligence and predictive information back to the care provider in near-real time to make more informed decisions, improving clinical outcomes and lowering the cost of care.
-By unlocking data in near-real time from disparate systems, new insights and intelligence can be harnessed to more proactively care for the patient.
-In health care, we are taking all of that data and pushing it back into the context of clinical workflows.”
+More real-time data will improve health content, and ultimately patient care.
+Cerner’s Senior Vice President of Health Networks John Gresham has stated that the “real value of the IoT in health care is expanding its technology uses to provide better care for the person that ultimately drives more intelligence and predictive information back to the care provider in near-real-time to make more informed decisions, improving clinical outcomes and lowering the cost of care.
+By unlocking data in near-real-time from disparate systems, new insights and intelligence can be harnessed to more proactively care for the patient.
+In health care, we are taking all of that data and pushing it back into the context of clinical workflows.” — Cerner

-However, caution is necessary, especially with content as important as health content.
-As Colleen Jones explains, “Putting out a new approach to content on a large scale without testing it is irresponsible and risky.
-CDC has tested each redesign of CDC.gov.
-As another example, The New York Times has created a permanent beta area called Test Drive, where users test the media giant’s new ideas before the media giant unleashes those ideas on everyone else.”
+However, caution is necessary, especially with content as crucial as health content.
+As Colleen Jones explains, “Putting out a new approach to content on a large scale without testing it is irresponsible and risky.”
+Jones says to follow the CDC’s lead on this front—the CDC has tested each redesign of CDC.gov.

 Make better content decisions with a system of data + insight.

 Your content approach makes or breaks your digital transformation.
 Learn why intelligent content strategy + engineering are critical to your success.